The following trails are groomed for fat biking in the winter. They are listed in order of difficulty, from the easiest to the most difficult.

 (Current trail conditions):

 Big Easy: 2.5 miles, easy, double track.
 The Big Easy is a beginner loop at Hwy OO.
 It is wide with virtually no hills and was built courtesy of the American Birkebeiner Ski Foundation.
-The trail begins just east of the Hwy OO trailhead.
-(Not yet available due to active logging operation.)
+The trail includes close to a mile of shared ski trail, with bikes on the south side of the trail.
+Please stay on the bike side of the trail and do not ride on the ski trail side.
+Access: The trail begins just east of the Samuel C. Johnson Nordic Center at the Hwy OO trailhead.

-Hayward Hospital Gateway: 1.25 miles, easy, 100% singletrack.
+Hayward Hospital Gateway: 2.5 miles, easy, 100% singletrack.
 The Hospital Gateway Trail is the newest addition to the CAMBA trail system thanks to a partnership with the Hayward Area Memorial Hospital.
+It consists of a series of sweeping curves along some gentle hills.
 Phase One, approximately 1.25 miles, was completed in 2017.
-It consists of a series of sweeping curves along a gentle hill and crosses several ski trails.
+A short section of shared ski trail across a small bridge over Smith Creek connects Phase One with another 1.25 miles of Phase Two trail.
+Please stay on the bike side of the trail and do not ride on the classic ski tracks.
 Access: Northwest corner of the Essentia Clinic parking lot, off Hwy 77, a mile west of Hayward.

 Cable Town Trails: 2 miles, easy, double track.
 The Cable Town Trails are a group of short, interconnected wooded loops separated by an open field.
 The main west loop is easy rolling.
 The east loop goes in and out of a small ravine.
 Snowshoe trails intersperse with the bike trails.
 Access: Cable Community Center.